 Physiotherapy can help in a number of ways:

-- Address physical problems associated with back pain, arthritis, repetitive strain injury etc.
+- it can address physical problems associated with back pain, arthritis, repetitive strain injury etc.

-- Attend to sports injuries and provide advice on prevention and recurrence
+- it can attend to sports injuries and provide advice on prevention and recurrence

-- Treat neck and back pain and other joint injuries
+- it can treat neck and back pain and other joint injuries

-- Maximize your mobility if you have a neurological disorder such as stroke, spinal cord injury or Parkinson’s disease
+- it can maximize your mobility if you have a neurological disorder such as stroke, spinal cord injury or Parkinson’s disease